LongPotato/Practice_Rails/README.md

 ##Flight-Booker

 Project focus: building advanced forms with search and nested attributes.
+Mailers: Sending confirmation emails.

 Build a flight booker, where user selects flight based on date, departure and arrival airports, and number of passengers.
 User enters passenger detail on booking page and receives confirmation emails.